Cloudmersive/Cloudmersive.APIClient.Bash/client/README.md

 ```

 ### Zsh
-In Zsh, the generated `_` Zsh completion file must be copied to one of the folders under `$FPATH` variable.
+In Zsh, the generated `_cloudmersive-cli` Zsh completion file must be copied to one of the folders under `$FPATH` variable.

 ## Documentation for API Endpoints